HippoCampusRobotics/fav_docs/installation/workspace_setup.rst

 We will first setup the **ros2_underlay** workspace.

-Populate the "ros2_underlay" workspace
+Prepare the installation of the pre-built packages
 **************************************

-Prepare the installation of the pre-built packages:

    1. Adding the key